ben-rosner-williamsburg/ben-rosner-williamsburg/README.md

 ### Currently Working On
 * Our team took first place in Turing School of Software and Design's Demo Comp for our project [WeatherTogether](https://weather-together.github.io/weather1-fe)!
-* I'm also currently working on a Memory Match game in TypeScript/React.
+* I'm also currently working on working my way through the FreeCodeCamp curriculum in order to expand my skillset.

 ### Technologies